How To Catch Any Fish

 White Seabass are probably the most prized inshore fish in Southern California.
 They are also a mysterious fish, usually biting only for a short time when certain conditions line up.
 Thanks to stocking programs they have made a tremendous comeback after nearly being fished out like their cousins the Totoaba in Mexico.
 They are usually caught in kelp beds near shore and at some of the Southern California islands such as Catalina and San Clemente and the Channel Islands.
 There is also a healthy population to be found in Northern Baja.

 White Seabass can be very frustrating to chase most of the time, but other times they go on feeding binges where they wolf down baits and lures with abandon.
-I was on a party boat trip once where 30 people caught their full limits (3 fish pp at the time) within an hour.
-It then took about 3 hours to clean what we just caught.
-They put up a decent fight and taste delicious.
+This is one of those fish that you could spend a lifetime trying to figure out.
 They are a hefty inshore fish, attaining a max weight of around 75lbs.
 The fish in the picture above was caught within casting distance of shore.

 White Seabass Tackle

 I usually use a medium weight baitcasting or conventional saltwater setup.
-White Seabass have soft mouths and so you cannot crank down the drag too hard or you will lose a lot of them.
-20-30lb test line is good.
+White Seabass have soft mouths and so you cannot crank down the drag too hard or you will lose some.
+20-30lb test line is good; you can go heavier if you are fishing at night.
 An Accurate BX 400 or similar conventional reel will work well, and you can also tackle them with quality spinning gear such as a Daiwa Saltiga reel.
 Pair the reel with a good Calstar rod with a soft tip and you are ready to fish.

 White Seabass Techniques